-Andrew has guided dozens and dozens of clients through the collective disclosure of over $27 million in previously-unreported foreign assets; the median disclosure was $360,000 (statistics as of 1/29/2015).
+Andrew has guided hundreds of clients through the collective disclosure of over $200 million in previously-unreported foreign assets (statistics as of January 2022).

 Andrew earned his B.A. in Political Science from UCLA in 2003 (with a minor in Public Policy), and in 2009, earned his law degree from Loyola Law School (Los Angeles) and later that year, graduated a semester early – and with distinction – from Loyola’s Master of Laws (LL.M.) in Taxation program.